Political cartoon: Maturation

 Thomas Nast depicts the Tweed Ring: "Who stole the people's money?" / "'Twas him."

 1899 cartoon showing Uncle Sam lecturing four children labeled Philippines, Hawaii, Puerto Rico, and Cuba.
 The caption reads: "School Begins.
 Uncle Sam (to his new class in Civilization)!"

 1903 political cartoon.
 The U.S.'s intentions to influence the area (especially the Panama Canal construction and control) led to the separation of Panama from Colombia.

 1942 political cartoon by Dr. Seuss.
 This cartoon depicts Japanese Americans as a "fifth column," lending support to Japan during its war against the United States.
 Bigotry against Japanese people was common among Americans at this time.

 By the mid-19th century, major political newspapers in many countries featured cartoons designed to express the publisher's opinion on the politics of the day.
 One of the most successful was Thomas Nast in New York City, who imported realistic German drawing techniques to major political issues in the era of the Civil War and Reconstruction.
 Nast was most famous for his 160 editorial cartoons attacking the criminal characteristics of Boss Tweed's political machine in New York City.
 American art historian Albert Boime argues that:

 As a political cartoonist, Thomas Nast wielded more influence than any other artist of the 19th century.
 He not only enthralled a vast audience with boldness and wit, but swayed it time and again to his personal position on the strength of his visual imagination.

 Both Lincoln and Grant acknowledged his effectiveness in their behalf, and as a crusading civil reformer he helped destroy the corrupt Tweed Ring that swindled New York City of millions of dollars.
 Indeed, his impact on American public life was formidable enough to profoundly affect the outcome of every presidential election during the period 1864 to 1884.

-Notable editorial cartoons include Benjamin Franklin's Join, or Die (1754), on the need for unity in the American colonies; The Thinkers Club (1819), a response to the surveillance and censorship of universities in Germany under the Carlsbad Decrees; and E. H. Shepard's The Goose-Step (1936), on the rearmament of Germany under Adolf Hitler.
-The Goose-Step is one of a number of notable cartoons first published in the British Punch magazine.
+Notable editorial cartoons include Benjamin Franklin's Join, or Die (1754), on the need for unity in the American colonies; The Thinkers Club (1819), a response to the surveillance and censorship of universities in Germany under the Carlsbad Decrees; and E. H. Shepard's The Goose-Step (1936) (published in the British Punch magazine), on the rearmament of Germany under Adolf Hitler.